ying-tang/help-documentation/_commontech/FAQ.md

 ### How can I create a volume from a snapshot and remove dependencies?

-When you create a volume froma snapshot, you may observe dependency behavior, which is from the snapshot itself holding the necessary info/data that the volume/s need.
+When you create a volume from a snapshot, you may observe dependency behavior, which is from the snapshot itself holding the necessary info/data that the volume(s) need.

 A way around this would be to create an Image from the Volume and then create a Volume from that Image.